jharriga/PCPscripts/README.md

 > To dump the Archive contents (timestamps, metrics and readings):
 > $ pmdumplog archive.20250206125655/144threads
 >
-> To see the timestamped readings for a specific metric set:
+> To see the timestamped readings for a specific metric set on STDOUT:
 > $ pmrep -p -a archive.20250206125655/144threads kernel.all
+>
+> To see the timestamped readings for a specific metric set (output=kernel.all.csv):
+> $ pmrep -p -o csv -F kernel_all.csv -a archive.20250206142031/144threads kernel.all